-A goal of the project is to keep the manufacturing process for recognised European automotive manufacturer running smoothly and preventing problems that often arise with the robots moving pallets around.
+The goal of the project is to keep the manufacturing process for recognized European automotive manufacturer running smoothly and preventing problems that often arise with the robots moving pallets around.

 Most manufacturing processes are automated with minimal human involvement.
 Machines have limitations, though, and cannot detect or fix anomalies such as incorrect pallet placement.

 Our work in preventing these errors saves the customer money on repairing broken parts caused by these accidents.
-Artificial intelligence provides continual monitoring for the robots in place of human supervision.
+Artificial intelligence provides continuous monitoring for the robots in place of human supervision.

 Our technology allows our operators to detect machine incidents in time, preventing further loss and making sure the manufacturing process runs smoothly.